altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 {
-~Beyond them was a hallway stretching on into the dark like before~ ~But this one was lined with snow globes: glowing with a faint blue static~ ~In front of them - to the left, was a man she could have sworn she recognized~ ~A tall thin man in an overcoat - rubbing the back of his head~ ~She just couldn't place him~
+~Beyond them was a hallway stretching on into the dark like before~ ~But this one was lined with snow globes: glowing with a faint blue static~ ~In front of them - to the right, was a man she could have sworn she recognized~ ~A tall thin man in an overcoat - rubbing the back of his head~ ~She just couldn't place him~
 "M::The navigator?"
 *He bowed*
-"G::He doesn't speak,"
+"G::He doesn't speak."
 *Gerald brushed path both of them*
 }
 {